royerlab/ultrack/docs/source/rest_api.rst

     possible set of keyword arguments that are expected by the endpoint.
 Those keyword arguments are dependent on the endpoint and are described in the following sections.

-    The `experiment` instance will be initialized with the default configuration of the :class:`MainConfig <ultrack.config.MainConfig>` class.
-This configuration can be changed by the client as his needs and then be sent to the server.
+    The `experiment` instance is initialized with the default configuration of the :class:`MainConfig <ultrack.config.MainConfig>` class.
+This configuration can be changed by the client and sent to update the server.

 Experiment endpoints
 ^^^^^^^^^^^^^^^^^^^^

 The experiment endpoints are the main endpoints of the Ultrack server.
-They are the endpoints that allow the client to run the experiments and get the results of the experiments.
+They allow the client to run the experiments and get their respective results.

 .. _segment_auto_detect:
 .. describe:: WEBSOCKET /segment/auto_detect